-1. Judgment basis and accounting treatment method of asset-related government subsidies
+1. Judgment basis and accounting treatment method of asset-related government subsidies related assets, Government subsidies measured at notional amount are directly recognized through current profits and losses.

 Government subsidies that are obtained by the Company used for acquisition or construction, or forming long-term assets by other ways, are recognized as asset-related ones.